Quick Summary

 The Kargil War unfoldеd bеtwееn May and July 1999, rеaching its pеak during thе summеr months.

 Yes, India emerged victorious in the Kargil War.
-The war ended with India regaining control of all the previously held territory, hence re-establishing the status quo ante bellum.
+The war ended with India regaining control of all the previously held territory, re-establishing the status quo ante bellum.

 Israel provided substantial assistance to India despite no formal diplomatic ties.
 Israel supplied mortar and ammunition, playing a crucial role as one of the few countries directly aiding India.